Byron2306/VAMP/README.md

 > `backend.ws_bridge` and the browser extension now communicate via the agent server.
 Existing automation entrypoints (`vamp_agent.py`) continue to function but source credentials and configuration exclusively from the agent runtime.

 If you prefer the Windows helper, run `scripts\setup_backend.bat`.
-The script now performs a lightweight health check using `scripts/check_ollama.py` before launching the REST API and WebSocket bridge, so you'll immediately see whether the local Ollama runtime (127.0.0.1:11434) is reachable.
-No API keys or cloud endpoints are required—the helper exports the detected loopback URL to every backend component automatically.
+The script performs a lightweight health check before launching the REST API and WebSocket bridge, so you'll immediately see whether the backend is ready.
+No API keys or cloud endpoints are required.

-### 3b. 🔍 Inspect the AI stack live
+### 3b. 🔍 Inspect the agent status live

 Once the server is running, hit `GET /api/ai/status` to confirm that:

 - the socket bridge sees your browser session (`runtime.connected_clients`),
 - the last WebSocket action routed through the backend is logged, and
-- the NWU Brain corpus is actually injected into every Ollama prompt (`backend.brain.system_prompt_bytes` and `assets`).
+- the NWU Brain corpus is loaded (`backend.brain.system_prompt_bytes` and `assets`).

 Example: